byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - Pour over the absorbent material so that when squeezed together some of it holds but no liquid comes out.
 Add more water if needed.

-- Seal in a bag or use a bucket and put a bag over it and then a lid, NO Air or as little as possible.
+- Seal in a bag or use a sealing bin, *NO Air* or as little as possible.
 Seal and ferment for 10 - 14 days.

-- Sniff test, the bokashi should smell a little like apple cider vinegar.
+- Sniff testing, the bokashi should smell a little sour, like apple cider vinegar.
 Its ready to use!
-For long term storage, lay the fermented sawdust out on shallow trays and dry in the shade.
+For long term storage, lay the fermented material out on shallow trays for drying in the shade.
 Once dry it can be stored in containers.

 *Voila "Bokashi Bran"*

-#### *Home Ferment Bokashi Serum = E/M*
+#### *Home Fermenting Bokashi Serum = E/M*

 *Two Options*

-**Option 1) Rice Water and Milk Ferment**
+**Option 1) Fermented Rice Water and Milk Ferment**

-- To Make Rice Water:
+- Making Fermented Rice Water:

+- 1:2 rice to water ratio
+- soak rice for about 15 minutes
+- stir vigorously
-- 1:2 rice to water ratio, soak rice for about 15 minutes, stir vigorously then strain and ferment the water in a open air vessel with a secured cloth cover to allow exposure to the air for 5 - 8 days. (rice can be cooked and consumed)
+- strain, catching the rice water in an open air vessel *(rice can be cooked and consumed)*
+- cover vessel with a dish towel, securely tied in place
+- allow the rice water to ferment for 5 - 8 days
+- shake before each use adding an appropriate amount of sugar to feed the ferment inspect regularly.

 **Next combine:**

 - 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
-The ferment will separate into three distinct layers.
+The ferment may separate into three distinct layers.
 Use a turkey baster or some such device to retrieve the middle layer.
+If there is not a distinct layer pass the contents through a fine mesh, collecting the liquid.
+(Solids can be processed through the system as food remnants.)

 - Bottle, cap and store in a cool dark place.

 - For long storage of bokashi serum add a little molasses.

-**Option 2) Home ferment Kefir Milk Whey or Sauerkraut Juice**
+**Option 2) Home fermenting for Kefir "Milk Whey" or Sauerkraut "Juice"**

-[Kefir Milk](./kefirMilkAlchemy.md) Whey comes from straining live cultured home fermented kefir milk through cloth to separate the milk solids from the liquid whey.
-If neither whey or sauerkraut juice is available then use above method.
+[Kefir Milk](./kefirMilkAlchemy.md) "Whey and juice" comes from straining live cultured home fermented kefir milk or sauerkraut through a cloth to separate the organic solids from the liquids.
+If neither kefir milk or sauerkraut is available then use above rice method.

 #### *Inside the Bokashi Bucket*

 ![Apartment bokashi setup, adding kitchen remnants.](./bokashiImages/bokashiOpenAddingKitchenRemnants_web.JPG) Apartment bokashi setup, adding kitchen remnants.

-- Assemble buckets and start adding food remnants, compact with a potato masher or use the bottom of a cup.
+- Assemble buckets and start adding food remnants and compact.

-- Once the bin is about 1/2 inch of compacted food remnants dust with the bokashi starter.
+- Dust compacted food remnants with the bokashi starter and secure lid.

 - Repeat until the bin is full.

-- Once full seal and set aside in a warm dark corner to ferment for 2 weeks.
+- Once full seal and set aside in a warm, dark corner to ferment for 2 weeks.

 - Bury in the garden, add to a compost bin, move into a bokashi soil building system or use in pots (up to 1/3 by volume).